Photojournalism is a universal language with the power to demolish stereotypes, trigger discussions and alert consciences.

-We respect the sensitivity of the youngest audience members: #Dysturb is appropriate for all ages.
+Dysturb respects the sensitivity of the youngest audience members.

 Dysturb has partnered with major institutions, organizations and cultural events such as the United Nations, the European Parliament, Instagram, World Press Photo, the Magnum Foundation, the International Center of Photography, Foam museum and art festivals.